Behat/docs/user_guide/gherkin_language.rst

 through the above example:

 #. ``Feature: Some terse yet descriptive text of what is desired`` starts
    the feature and gives it a title.
-Learn more about features in the ":doc:`/user_guide/features_scenarios`" section.
+Learn more about ":ref:`user-guide--features-scenarios--features`".

 #.
 The next three lines (``In order to ...``, ``As an ...``, ``I want to
    ...``) provide context to the people reading your feature and describe the